W-David-Porter/acim/src/workbook/part-i/15-my-thoughts-are-images-that-i-have-made/index.md

 1. It is because the thoughts you think you think appear as images that you do not recognize them as nothing.
 ²You think you think them, and so you think you see them.
-³This is how your ‘seeing’ was made.
+³This is how your “seeing’ was made.
 ⁴This is the function you have given your body’s eyes.
 ⁵It is not seeing.
 ⁶It is image making.